-Mr. Quinn was named a Fellow of the Royal Aeronautical Society.
-He was appointed to serve on the RAeS Member Services Board in 2016, and has served as counsel on the Board of its D.C.
-Chapter since 2008.
-He has served on the Board of the International Aviation Law Institute of DePaul University since 2005, and as an Editor of the Annals of Air and Space Law of McGill University since 2006.
-He has served on the Board of the International Aviation Club since 2008 and recently was elected Secretary.
+In 2006, Mr. Quinn was named a Fellow of the Royal Aeronautical Society.
+He was appointed to serve on the RAeS Member Services Board in 2016, and has served as Counsel and Board Member on the RAeS DC Chapter since 2008.
+He has served on the Board of the International Aviation Law Institute of DePaul University since 2005 and as an Editor of the Annals of Air and Space Law of McGill University since 2006.
+He served on the Board of the International Aviation Club from 2008-2017.

-He represents a Japanese aircraft seat manufacturer in FAA, EASA, and JCAB airworthiness and compliance issues.
-He currently represents a private equity fund in a potential airline acquisition, and a large airline in a financing matter.
+He represented Japanese aircraft seat manufacturer Koito in FAA, EASA, and JCAB airworthiness, compliance, and claims issues.
+He has represented private equity funds in airline acquisitions, and a syndicate of lenders in an airline bankruptcy and restructuring.

 He is representing several aircraft and rotorcraft manufacturers in DOT, FAA, and EASA matters.
-He has represented the city of Chicago in airport matters for over 15 years, and represented the city in litigation against FEMA in the Northern District of Illinois.
+He represented the city of Chicago in airport matters for over 15 years, and represented the city in litigation against FEMA in the Northern District of Illinois.
 He represented Panama City, FL in the relocation of its airport and in an environmental challenge in the Second Circuit.

-He is representing several of the largest real estate developers in the U.S. regarding airspace hazard issues.
-He represents a large number of Fortune 100 companies on aircraft charter and fractional ownership issues.
-He regularly counsels airlines, governments, and investors on foreign ownership issues, having managed these issues in government and by serving as lead counsel on the seminal Virgin America case, including oral argument in successfully defending the case on appeal before the DC Circuit over DOT's decision giving the airline its certificate.
+He represents several of the largest real estate developers in the U.S. regarding airspace hazard issues.
+He represents a large number of Fortune 100 companies on aircraft management and fractional ownership issues.
+He regularly counsels airlines, governments, and investors on foreign ownership issues, having helped manage these issues in government and by serving as lead counsel on the seminal Virgin America case, including oral argument in successfully defending the case on appeal before the DC Circuit over DOT's decision giving the airline its certificate.

-He has served as a party-appointed mediator, and as Chief Judge of an AAA/ICDR arbitral panel in aviation disputes, as well as an expert in an aviation law legal malpractice case.
+He has served as a party-appointed mediator, and as Chief Judge of an AAA/ICDR arbitral panel in aviation disputes, as well as an expert in an aviation legal malpractice case.
 He represented a Japanese company in an ICC arbitration in Paris.

-Mr. Quinn recently completed two terms as Chair of the Parish Pastoral Council at the Cathedral of St. Matthew the Apostle in Washington, D.C.
-(2010 and 2011).
-He formerly served as Chair of its Stewardship and Development Committee, and now serves on its Faith Formation Committee.
-He is Fourth Degree, Knight of Columbus, and a Patron of the Vatican Art Museum.
+Mr. Quinn served two terms as Chair of the Parish Pastoral Council at the Cathedral of St. Matthew the Apostle in Washington, DC (2010 and 2011).
+He formerly served as Chair of its Stewardship and Development Committee, and on its Faith Formation Committee.
+He is a Fourth Degree, Knight of Columbus.
 He is married with five children, and resides in McLean, Virginia.

 - Irish Legal 100 (2010-2012)